 WORKSHOP: Extracorporeal Life Support: VAD Options, Decisions, and Management

-Dr. Viviane Nasr is a Senior Associate in Cardiac Anesthesia at Boston Children’s Hospital and an Associate Professor of Anaesthesia at Harvard Medical School.
-She is the Chief of Cardiac Anesthesia at Boston Children’s Hospital.
+Dr. Viviane Nasr is the Chief of Cardiac Anesthesia at Boston Children’s Hospital and an Associate Professor of Anaesthesia at Harvard Medical School..
 Her work is mostly related to patients with congenital heart disease and the perioperative risk assessment of pediatric patients.
-She has written more than 100 publications, textbook chapters and a handbook on pediatric cardiac anesthesia.
-In addition to her active academic career, she created and leads the Faculty Development Program at Boston Children’s and is a member of the Executive Committee of Congenital Cardiac Anesthesia Society (CCAS).
+She has written more than 120 publications, multiple textbook chapters and a handbook on pediatric cardiac anesthesia currently at second edition.
+In addition to her active academic career, she is the President of the Congenital Cardiac Anesthesia Society (CCAS).

 Thursday, March 30, 2023